CSpanias/cspanias.github.io/_posts/2023-12-14-DVWA - Weak Session IDs.md

     ![](intruder_config3.png)

-7. Now when we click *Start Attack*, Intruder will automatically hash the values 1 to 10, hash them use them MD5, and send them:
+7. When we click *Start Attack*, Intruder will automatically generate the values 1 to 10, hash them with MD5, and send them:

     ![](intruder_attack.png)